-Net Acreage: The total acreage available for development shown on a proposed plan, minus the area for roads or access and the areas which are unsuitable for development.
+Net Acreage: The total acreage of a tract or lot available for development as shown on a proposed plan, minus the area for roads or access and the areas which are unsuitable or unusable for development due to restrictions or topography and environmental constraints.

-Net Density: The number of units per net acreage.
+Net Density: The number of dwelling units per net acreage.